Compatibility of $F$-isocrystals on adjoint Shimura varieties

 \begin{thm} Continue with notation as in \cref{thm:overconvergent-Dcrys}.
 Let $\lambda$ be a finite place of $\ol{\QQ}$ lying over a rational prime $\ell \neq p$.
 Let $\rho_{\pi \leadsto \lambda, v}^\ad$ be the $\lambda$-adic companion of $\mc{E}_v^{\dagger,\ad} \otimes_{\QQ_p} \ol{\QQ}_\pi$.
 Then the canonical $G^\ad(\QQ_\ell)$-adic local system $\rho_{\ell, v}^\ad$ is $G^\ad(\ol{\QQ}_\lambda)$-conjugate to $\rho_{\pi \leadsto \lambda, v}^\ad$.
 In particular, $\rho_{\ell, v}^\ad \otimes_{\QQ_\ell} \ol{\QQ}_\lambda$ is the $\lambda$-adic companion\footnote{In either the strong or weak sense, which are equivalent in this setting (see \cref{rmk:uniqueness-weak-companions}).} of $\mc{E}_v^{\dagger,\ad}$. \end{thm}

-\begin{rmk} At various points in both the construction of the smooth integral model $\ms{S} \to \Spec(\mc{O}_E[1/N])$ and the proofs of Theorems \ref{thm:overconvergent-Dcrys}, \ref{thm:main} we have had to exclude certain primes which we now discuss.
+\begin{rmk} At various points in both the construction of the smooth integral model $\ms{S} \to \Spec(\mc{O}_E[1/N])$ and the proofs of Theorems \ref{thm:overconvergent-Dcrys} and \ref{thm:main}, we have to exclude certain primes, which we now make explicit.

 There is an initial uncontrollable loss of primes in \cref{lem:integral-model} due to the fact that we only have access to the soft integral models obtained by spreading out.
 More specifically, we use the integral model of \cite[Theorem 8.1]{pila-shankar-tsimerman:andre-oort} (which assumes that $N$ is even) obtained by spreading out.
 We need to then enlarge $N$ to ensure that the canonical flat vector bundle $\mc{V}(\xi_0)$ spreads out to the integral model $\ms{S}$, and then to make a further enlargement of $N$ as in \cite{patrikis-klevdal:shimura} to ensure that for all $\ell$, the canonical $G^\ad(\QQ_\ell)$-local systems extend to $\ms{S}[1/\ell]$.
 The final enlargement $N'$ is as in \cite[Theorem 7.1]{pila-shankar-tsimerman:andre-oort} to get log-crystallinity of the canonical $p$-adic local system.
 We remark that the use of the Fontaine--Laffaille theory places some restriction on how small $N'$ can be; c.f.\ \cref{rmk:crystallinity-via-EG25}.
 In particular, $N$ must be divisible by $2$ and all rational primes $p$ that ramify in $E$.
 It is seems possible that one could remove these restrictions by using only $F$-isocrystals; see \cref{rmk:crystallinity-w/o-FL-modules}. \end{rmk}

-For the methods of this paper, we need to always exclude the prime $p = 2$ as we critically use the Frobenius pullback functor of \cite[Proposition 3.3]{esnault-groechenig:cristallinity}, which requires $p > 2$ for convergence considerations.
-We additionally exclude all primes $p$ that ramify in $E$; this simplifies some of the $p$-adic Hodge theory, but is again necessary for the Frobenius pullback functor.
-The final enlargement $N'$ is as in \cite[Theorem 7.1]{pila-shankar-tsimerman:andre-oort} to get (log-)crystallinity of the canonical $p$-adic local system. \end{rmk}